google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

   <meta name="msapplication-TileColor" content="#2F3BA2">
 ```

-### Test it out
+### Test it

 In this section we'll show you a couple of ways to test your web app manifest.

 The first way is DevTools.
-Open up the __Manifest __pane on the __Application __panel.
+Open up the __Manifest__ pane on the __Application__ panel.
 If you've added the manifest information correctly, you'll be able to see it parsed and displayed in a human-friendly format on this pane.

-You can also test the add to homescreen feature from this pane.
-Click on the __Add to homescreen __button.
+You can also test the add to home screen feature from this pane.
+Click the __Add to homescreen__ button.
 You should see a "add this site to your shelf" message below your URL bar, like in the screenshot below.

 ![cbfdd0302b611ab0.png](img/cbfdd0302b611ab0.png)

-This is the desktop equivalent of mobile's add to homescreen feature.
+This is the desktop equivalent of mobile's add to home screen feature.
 If you can successfully trigger this prompt on desktop, then you can be assured that mobile users can add your app to their devices.

 The second way to test is via Web Server for Chrome.
 With this approach, you expose your local development server (on your desktop or laptop) to other computers, and then you just access your progressive web app from a real mobile device.